The Making Of My Botanical And Bird Print Collection

 My Inspiration Came From Antique Indian Bird And Flower Paintings

-In late 2019 I visited a breathtaking exhibition at the Wallace Collection, called ‘Forgotten Masters - Indian Painting for the East India Company’.
-Which showcased paintings commissioned by Company officials from Indian painters in the late eighteenth century.
+In late 2019 I visited a breathtaking exhibition at the Wallace Collection, called ‘Forgotten Masters - Indian Painting for the East India Company’, which showcased paintings commissioned by Company officials from Indian painters in the late eighteenth century.

 The artist I was most drawn to, with a wealth of incredible paintings was Shaikh Zain ud-din.
-The paintings explore the beauty of India’s vibrant heritage in astonishing brilliance, with details so fine and precise I knew I had to adopt the style into my own work.
+The paintings explore the beauty of India’s vibrant heritage in astonishing brilliance, with details so fine and precise, I knew I had to adopt the style into my own work.

 Shaikh Zain ud-din, ‘A Golden-fronted Leafbird Perched on a Peach Tree Branch’.